-If you or your equipment comes within the "minimum safe distance" to an energized power line, you and your coworkers are at a very high risk of being seriously injured or killed
+If you or your equipment comes within the "minimum safe distance" to an energized power line, you and your fellow coworkers are at a very high risk of being seriously injured or killed

-If the equipment makes contact with power lines or other Maritime Electric apparatus, remain in or on the equipment and warn others to stay clear.
-Try to lower or swing the crane boom away from the power lines, or move the vehicle to free it.
+If the equipment does make contact with power lines or other Maritime Electric equipment, remain in or on the equipment and warn others to stay clear.
+Try to lower or swing the crane boom away from the wires, or move the vehicle to free it.

 If at all possible, stay on the vehicle or other equipment until someone from Maritime Electric tells you it is safe to leave.
-Trying to jump free from your equipment, if still in contact with power lines, will likely result in electrocution.
+Trying to jump free of the vehicle or other equipment, if still in contact with power lines, will probably result in fatal electrocution.
 This CANNOT BE OVEREMPHASIZED.

-If you absolutely must leave the vehicle or other equipment before the arrival of electric utility personnel, jump free so your body isn't touching the vehicle or equipment and the ground at the same time, land with your feet together and hop or shuffle away from the scene to a distance of at least 15 metres (50 feet).
+If you absolutely must leave the vehicle or other equipment before the arrival of electric utility personnel, just free so your body isn't touching the vehicle or equipment and the ground at the same time, land with your feet together and hop away from the scene to a distance at least 50 feet (15 metres).
 Warn others to remain clear and call Maritime Electric.

-As illustrated below, touching the energized vehicle and the ground at the same time will likely result in serious injury or electrocution.
+As illustrate below, touching the energized vehicle and the ground at the same time will likely result in serious injury or fatal electrocution.